chanzuckerberg/napari-hub/docs/v0-tech-spec.md

       column.
 More details for this feature defined under Features: Filter/Sort
   * Plugin list data to display
     * Fields to display are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “List view” column
-    * Link to details page
+    * Link to the details page
     * We will add an “exclude” list for plugins to exclude from the list.
 The exclusions will be stored in a file and plugin data returned will not include those excluded plugins.
   * Actions (what happens when a user clicks on each link, button, etc.)
     * Will be defined in the final Figma design/prototype

 #### Details view
 * Ability to learn more about each plugin (i.e. on a page of its own)
-* Content sourced from pypi & available sources linked from there (such as github)
+* Content sourced from pypi & available sources linked from there (such as GitHub)
 * Includes a call to action to install the plugin.
 More details of this feature defined in Features: Install “CTA”
 * Technical requirements:
   * Page should be built as a reusable template and only data will change dynamically.
   * Page should load in a reasonable amount of time.
-  * Plugin data to display from Pypi JSON API or Github:
+  * Plugin data to display from Pypi JSON API or GitHub:
   * Fields to display are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields)v.
 We will use all items from the “Full view” column.
   * Flags for engineering:
-    * Description - will need to be parsed from markdown format or possible other formats like plain text or rst.
+    * Description - will need to be parsed from Markdown format or possible other formats like plain text or rst.
       For v0, we will support markdown and plain text formats only.
-    * “Github source” column data will be sourced from files within a .napari folder as defined in this document
+    * “GitHub source” column data will be sourced from files within a .napari folder as defined in this document
   * Actions (what happens when a user clicks on each link, button, etc.)
     * “Install” button - Details defined in Features: Install “CTA”